 Kolbert has a point.
 Because we humans have the power of reason, because we transmit to each new generation the accumulated knowledge of all previous, because we have supple, capable hands that make real the fruit of our fertile imaginings, we are unique among this planet’s many life forms.
 As this planet’s most capable species, equipped not just with technical and creative skills but with a sense of right and wrong, we perceive an implicit responsibility to use our abundant capability wisely.
 To a greater degree than with any other species, the fate of “we” is in the hands of “us.”

-But among our species’ many weaknesses is a fondness for egoistic thinking.
+But among our species’ many weaknesses is a propensity for egoistic thinking.
 And there is, unintentionally, a great deal of it in Kolbert’s essay.
 Beginning with the author’s solemn proclamation that “we” are the most dominant species in the history of life.

 Perhaps dominance is in the eye of the beholder, because certain other life forms, were they to speak, might well beg to differ.
 If you measure by mass–a pretty good metric–then from the beginning of biologic time right up to the present, a span of more than three and a half billion years, the Earth’s dominant life form has been the tiny, simple, one-celled organism we call bacteria.
 And for the duration of this planet’s life, that dominance will almost certainly continue.